-The globe spins to show the 20 countries that have proportionately talked the most about the highlighted Post-2015 topic on Twitter from August 2012 to now.
+The globe spins to show the 20 countries that have proportionately talked the most about the highlighted Post-2015 topic on Twitter from August 2012 through July 2015.

 The ranking shows the countries with the highest proportion of tweets about the highlighted topic.
 The percentages refer to the proportion of tweets about the highlighted topic, in relation to tweets about all the other Post-2015 topics, that were generated by that country.